noun(usually the ebb)

 - He is more generous with the conversational ebb and flow than he needs to be.

-Old English ebba (noun), ebbian (verb); related to Dutch ebbe (noun), ebben (verb), and ultimately to of, which had the primary sense 'away from'.
+Old English ebba (noun), ebbian (verb), of West Germanic origin; related to Dutch ebbe (noun), ebben (verb), and ultimately to of which had the primary sense 'away from'.

 Words that rhyme with ebbAurangzeb, bleb, celeb, deb, pleb, reb, web, Webb